-Zoom ahead thirty years, and there’s a bundle of little ones like baby birds needing nourishment who can become even better global citizens by knowing their fathers’ history.
-So, Poppi and Nanni blended their sons’ journals with stories written along the way, adding historical notes, and keeping the humour and scary bits, creating an exciting coming of age saga packed with beauty and wonder.
-Inspirational nourishment for all young minds, shaping souls with courage and resolve to love life and earth—without which there can be no life.
+Zooming ahead thirty years, there’s a cute clutch of little ones like baby birds needing nourishment.
+Poppi and Nanni reckoned they could become even better global citizens by knowing their fathers’ history, so they blended their father’s diaries with stories they wrote during the journey.
+Leaving in the intimacies and scary bits helped create an exciting coming of age saga packed with adventure and wonder.
+Inspirational nourishment for young minds.
+Shaping souls with courage and resolve to love life and Earth—without which there can be no life.

 Excerpts & Teasers:

 TWO’S A CREW